 The anti-flooding systems HELP

-are studied and designed to protect your rooms against floods and drawbacks caused by temporary black-out often happening during storms or other adverse atmospheric conditions When there is a lack of mains supply HELP converts the 12V batteries supplied voltage in 230V voltage through an inverter, supplying electric energy to the devices connected (electric npumps or others) HELP has an easy installation and it needs a minimum maintenance, such as the periodic control of batteries and their replacement at the end of their running life.
+Designed to protect your rooms against floods and drawbacks caused by temporary black-out often happening during storms or other adverse atmospheric conditions When there is a lack of mains supply HELP converts the 12V batteries supplied voltage in 230V voltage through an inverter, supplying electric energy to the devices connected (electric npumps or others) HELP has an easy installation and it needs a minimum maintenance, such as the periodic control of batteries and their replacement at the end of their running life.
 The control of the instrument status is simple and fast by checking the LCD display that constantly visualizes messages concerning the operation, the number and the duration of the interventions, the possible alarms.
 The self-test function is integrated and allows to keep the pumps working correctly and ready for emergency.

 Anti-flooding systems for underground technical room (norma UNI-EN 11292)